DanesZalor/MachineCodeSimulator/Assembler/README.md

     | `MOV Rx, Rx` (same registers) | ` ` |

 4. There are also aliases for constants.
 Binary constants in the form of `0b[0-1]{1,8}` and Hexademicals in the form of `0x([0-9]|[a-f]){2}`.
 These can be translated into Decimals for easier compilation.
-5. Lastly the labels will be replaced with their corresponding constants
+5. The labels will be replaced with their corresponding constants
+6. The spacing will be replaced by a uniform spacing for easier compilation

 Example: From